gradual-verification/gvc0/docs/impl_field_access.md

 ```
 The `assertAcc` function has no effect if the field is accessible, but it will terminate execution if not.

 When multiple accessibility predicates are joined by the separating conjunction, it is necessary to ensure that none of the predicates use different aliases to the same memory location.
-This is guaranteed to occur if the runtime checks overlap, but also can occur with no overlap if the runtime check includes multiple conjoined accessibiliy predicates.
+This is guaranteed to occur if the runtime checks overlap, but also can occur without the overlap flag being set if the runtime check includes multiple conjoined accessibiliy predicates.
 Consider the following function:

 ```
 void call_example(Node* x, Node* y){